peter-micko/SDA_Final_project/README.md

 # SDA_Final_project
-The final project from the course Data Science.
+The final project from the Data Science course.